Endersik4/MarineRunner/ListOfAllFeatures.md

 <h3> - Call Albertos Component</h3>
 <ul>
     <li>Allows the player to call Albertos, prompting the robot to move quickly to the player's location.</li>
-    <li>If Albertos is too far away, it will be teleported beside the player.</li>
+    <li>If Albertos is too far away or cant go to the player, it will be teleported beside the player.</li>
 </ul>

 <h3> - Crafting Albertos Widget</h3>